You have the potential to help save lives as a donor. You can start by signing up through your state’s registry.

 When you die, or are near death, the hospital will contact the local Organ Procurement Organization (OPO).
 The OPO will search your state registry to see if you signed up as a donor.
 If so, that serves as legal consent for donation.

-The OPO will tell your next of kin (family) whether you signed up and then ask for permission to proceed.
+The OPO will tell your next of kin (family) and support them through the process.
 It is important to share your decision to sign up with your family, so they may carry out your wishes.